Iron Age Greek migrations: Aeolian migration

-In the same period as Dorian invasion of the Peloponnese, other groups groups were migrating as well.
+In the same period as Dorian invasion of the Peloponnese, other groups were migrating as well.
 The Thessalians, moved from Thesprotia into the area of Thessaly, displacing the earlier Aeolophone tribe who had inhabited that area.

 The Thessalians spurred the Boeotians to move southward into the area of Boeotia.
 Other peoples who had lived in Thessaly and Boeotia fled to the islands of Northeast Aegean Sea and established themselves in Lesbos, and Tenedos, and the Moschonesi (Fragrant Isles).
 These inhabitants were later called Aeolians from the name of a Thessalic tribe who had taken part in the migration.

 The Aeolians next colonised the western coast of Asia Minor, which was named Aeolis.
 Herodotus relates the founding of twelve cities in that section of Asia Minor: Aegae, Aegiroessa, Gryneion, Cilla, Cyme, Larissa, Myrina, Neonteichos, Notion, Pitane, Smyrna and Temnos.
 In the 7th century BCE, the Aeolians also expanded into the Troad, founding the cities of Gargara Assos, Antandros, Cebre, Scepsis, Neandreia and Pitya.
 The Achaeans of the Peloponnese who followed the Aeolic speakers participated in the Aeolic resettlement.
 According to the traditional narrative, the mythological figure Orestes instigated the relocation of the Aeolians, and the royal family of the Penthilides on Mytilene claimed descent from him.